 U-shaped attribution is apart of the multi-touch attribution model and gives users a somewhat balanced look at the whole marketing strategy rather than one single-event, like the models do in single-touch attribution.

-The negative side of this model of attribution is that it doesn’t gives reasonable credit to other marketing efforts beyond the first and last touch.
+The negative side of this model of attribution is that it doesn’t give reasonable credit to other marketing efforts beyond the first and last touch.
 If a business needs more than two touchpoints to make a conversion, this model will not acknowledge it effectively.